Firefighter occupational disease coverage

 10

-brain, primary-site breast, primary-site cervical, primary-site ovarian, testicular
+brain, primary-site breast, primary-site cervical, primary-site ovarian, primary site pancreatic, primary site thyroid, testicular

 15

-bladder, colorectal, lung (non-smoking firefighters), multiple myeloma, primary-site prostate, primary-site skin, ureter
+bladder, colorectal, lung (non-smoking firefighters), multiple myeloma, primary-site prostate, primary site laryngeal cancer, primary site mesothelioma, primary site penile, primary-site skin, primary site soft tissue sarcoma, ureter

 20